cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/ansible.md

 ## Playbook Run Operation

 Similar to the Script Plugin and the Fabric Plugin, there is no one node type associated with the Ansible plugin.
-Instead, you modify existing node types to perform one or more of their lifecycle operations using the Ansible plugin and any additional inputs that you provide.
+Instead, you modify existing node types to perform one or more of their lifecycle operations using the Ansible plugin and any additiona inputs that you provide.

 **Operations**